google/xsecurelock/README.md

 * `XSECURELOCK_WANT_FIRST_KEYPRESS`: If set to 1, the key pressed to stop the screen saver and spawn the auth child is sent to the auth child (and thus becomes part of the password entry).
+* `XSECURELOCK_WAIT_TIME_MS`: Milliseconds to wait after dimming (and before locking) when above xss-lock command line is used.
+Should be at least as large as the period time set using "xset s".

 Additionally, command line arguments following a "--" argument will be executed via `execvp` once locking is successful; this can be used to notify a calling